Newark » National Hockey League

 The worst start to a Devils season was the 2013-14 New Jersey Devils, who started the season at 0-7.
 The second worst start to a season was the 2019-20 New Jersey Devils, who started the season with 6 losses.
 The third worst start to a season was the 1974-75 Kansas City Scouts, who started the season with 5 losses.

-The New Jersey Devils last made the playoffs in 2018, when they lost the First Round.
-They've been in the playoffs a total of 23 times in their 48 seasons.
+The New Jersey Devils last made the playoffs in 2023, when they lost the Conference Semi-Finals.
+They've been in the playoffs a total of 24 times in their 48 seasons.

 The New Jersey Devils last missed the playoffs in 2022.

-In 2012, the New Jersey Devils beat the New York Rangers in the Conference Finals.
+In 2023, the New Jersey Devils beat the New York Rangers in the First Round.

-In 2018, the New Jersey Devils lost to the Tampa Bay Lightning in the First Round.
+In 2023, the New Jersey Devils lost to the Carolina Hurricanes in the Conference Semi-Finals.

 The New Jersey Devils have appeared in the Stanley Cup Finals 5 times, in 1995, 2000, 2001, 2003 and 2012.